 - Where significant quantities of data are obtained through monitoring and measurement, analyse the data and establish methods to predict future risks or opportunities to be acted on.

-- Document all of the above (as a requirement in your system and as records providing proof of meeting requirements), include any external documents necessary for staff to do their work, make it available to staff, protect it from unauthorised amendment, make sure staff can find the parts that are important to them and that it is clear what is and isn’t current.
+- Document all of the above (as a requirement in your system and as records providing proof of meeting requirements), include any external documents necessary for staff to do their work, make it available to staff, protect it from unauthorised amendment, make sure staff can find the information that is important to them and that it is obvious what is and isn’t current.
+Determine how long you need to keep historical documents and records and document this within your system.

 - Ensure staff understand how they contribute to quality and the organisations objectives.

-- Ensure your system is being used, by using it as the backbone of your business.
+- Ensure your system is being used, by establishing it as the backbone of your business.
 If it’s important, it should be written down.
-If it’s written down it’s either part of your management system or a record of activities and should be trustworthy.
+If it’s written down it’s either part of your management system or a record of activities and must be trusted and found when needed.

 - Review the management system and items 1-24 at least annually and if the review finds things have changed or failed to keep up with change then take action in accordance with Item 21.